 Throughout his career he was, at various points, elected as a union staff representative fighting, as he put it “For fairness and honourable employment relationships against intransigent, bullish and insensitive politically driven dogmas; from both employers and, increasingly out of touch trade ‘Super-union’ corporations.”

 “It made me ill in the end and I soon came to realise, after retiring early from The London Ambulance Service, that the war against injustice and inhumanity – in a worldly sense – cannot ever be won.
-The battle that ultimately will be won however, is fought out at a spiritual level; a war in which we mortal creations of God are both the pawns and the prize.”
+The battle that ultimately will be won however, is fought at a spiritual level with and for Abba Father; a war in which we mortal creations of God are both the pawns and the prize.”